ViktorKrUA/pupil-task-tracker/README.md

 ## Demo

-Use the following command to load prepared data from fixture to get demo access to the system:

-python manage.py loaddata pupil_task_tracker_db_data.json

-After loading data from fixture you can use following superuser (or create another one by yourself):

 Login: Test

 Password: higher123

 After cloning, you need to create your .env file and register your variables in it.
 After that, everything will work.
 For an example, see the file .env.sample